 The answer to the question of how much or how often you should water your sundew is that you should water it as much as you need to and as often as you need to to keep it wet.
 This will vary from situation to situation; if your sundew is in a fairly humid environment, you might not need to water it as often as a sundew that is in a very dry environment.

 To ensure that your sundew is properly watered, you should check on it daily, if possible.
 Keep in mind that these plants thrive in wet conditions, so it is more likely that your sundew is being underwatered rather than overwatered.
+If you want a quick and easy way to measure moisture and sunlight, get a moisture meter.

 One common way to water your sundew plant (and many other plants) is called top-watering.
 This is where you add water to the soil from above, allowing the water to seep through to the bottom and eventually make its way to the drip tray.
 As the water makes its way to the bottom of the pot, oxygen gets pulled through the pores of the soil, which is good for the health of your sundew.